ccrysisa/ccrysisa.github.io/content/posts/rust/why-rust.md

 > This is opposed to dynamic dispatch, which is when the compiler can’t tell at compile time which method you’re calling.
 In dynamic dispatch cases, the compiler emits code that at runtime will figure out which method to call.

 > When we use trait objects, Rust must use dynamic dispatch.
 The compiler doesn’t know all the types that might be used with the code that’s using trait objects, so it doesn’t know which method implemented on which type to call.

+### Advanced Features

+#### Unsafe Rust

+> Unsafe Rust exists because, by nature, static analysis is conservative.
+When the compiler tries to determine whether or not code upholds the guarantees, it’s better for it to reject some valid programs than to accept some invalid programs.

+> if you use unsafe code incorrectly, problems can occur due to memory unsafety, such as null pointer dereferencing.

+> Another reason Rust has an unsafe alter ego is that the underlying computer hardware is inherently unsafe.

+静态分析的保守以及系统编程的需求使得 Unsafe Rust 的出现变得合理

+***unsafe superpowers***:
+- Dereference a raw pointer
+- Call an unsafe function or method
+- Access or modify a mutable static variable
+- Implement an unsafe trait
+- Access fields of `union`s

+> It’s important to understand that `unsafe` doesn’t turn off the borrow checker or disable any other of Rust’s safety checks: if you use a reference in `unsafe` code, it will still be checked.

+即使使用 `unsafe`，Rust 的借用检查机制仍然存在并起作用

+Dereferencing a Raw Pointer: 解引用裸指针操作只能在 `safe` 中使用

+> Unsafe Rust has two new types called raw pointers that are similar to references.
+As with references, raw pointers can be immutable or mutable and are written as `*const T` and `*mut T`, respectively.

+> In the context of raw pointers, immutable means that the pointer can’t be directly assigned to after being dereferenced.

+Different from references and smart pointers, raw pointers:

+- Are allowed to ignore the borrowing rules by having both immutable and mutable pointers or multiple mutable pointers to the same location
+- Aren’t guaranteed to point to valid memory
+- Are allowed to be null
+- Don’t implement any automatic cleanup

 ## References